 A number of colleagues are fellows of the national Higher Education Academy (HEA).
 The HEA has also awarded National Teaching Fellowships (NFT) to Paul Raffield and Gary Watt in recognition of their outstanding achievements in teaching.
 Since there are only 500 NTFs across the UK as a whole, and 9 at Warwick, we are proud to host two of them.

 We encourage a comparative and international perspective on law which influences our undergraduate and postgraduate courses.
 Our staff and student body reflects this perspective, with students from twenty or more countries studying here at any one time, and teaching staff with varied backgrounds and extensive international experience or research interests.

-We have three Research Centres:
+We have four Research Centres:

 We are also part of two cross-disciplinary Centres in:

 - Operational Policing Research